rasor/rasor.github.io/content/2019/LinuxPoposInstall.md

 ## Install From Pop!_Shop

 Installed applications can be found in `/usr/share/applications`.
+* Other places you can find apps: [Linux Directory Map](http://blog.danyll.com/linux-directory-map/)

 **Pop!_Shop** is an app installed into the Ubuntu distro [Pop!_OS](https://system76.com/pop).
 It is kind of a local appstore.